haskell-miso/miso-reactive/README.md

 This demonstrates "reactivity" between `Component` in `miso`.

 As of `1.9`, `miso` is now recursive.
 This means `miso` applications can embed other `miso` applications, and be distributed independently.
-The type `Component` has been introduced to facilitate this, and it is equipped with lifecycle mounting hooks (`mount` / `unmount`).
+The type `Component` has been introduced to facilitate this, and is equipped with lifecycle mounting hooks (`mount` / `unmount`).
 This has necessitated a runtime system to manage `Component` internally.

 This means `miso` now forms a graph of `Component` nested on the Virtual DOM tree, where each `Component` has its own `IORef model` state (a.k.a. "reactive variable") that can be synchronized between the parent / child relationship (unidirectionally or bidirectionally) in a type-safe, composable manner.